cookie-status/cookie-status-dev/content/brave/_index.md

 ## Other third-party storage

-No restrictions.
+**Partitioned** and **site-length** expiration for `localStorage` and `sessionStorage` APIs (see [Third-party cookies](#third-party-cookies) for more information).

 {{% notice info %}}

-Note that since Brave *blocks* resources found in their [classification lists](#classification-of-known-trackers), it has the downstream effect of blocking storage access from these vendors who now can't execute their JavaScript in the user's browser, or respond to the blocked HTTP requests.
+Note that since Brave *blocks* resources found in their [classification lists](#classification-of-known-trackers), it has the downstream effect of blocking storage access from these vendors who now can't execute their JavaScript in the user's browser or respond to the blocked HTTP requests.

 {{% /notice %}}